gaidardzhiev/sbpm/readme.md

 ---

-This broad package coverage demonstrates SBPM’s capability to serve as a one stop solution for building, managing, and deploying software stacks ranging from minimal embedded systems to full featured Linux environments.
+This broad package coverage demonstrates `sbpm.sh` capability to serve as a one stop solution for building, managing, and deploying software stacks ranging from minimal embedded systems to full featured Linux environments.

 For a full list of supported packages and detailed build instructions please read `sbpm.sh`